 The most recent National Panel Survey of recreational fisheries harvests estimated 21.9 tonnes of flatfish were caught by recreational fishers in the FLA 3 management area in the 2011/12 fishing year.
 This catch estimate is low compared to the 150 tonne recreational allowance, however, MPI notes that there is uncertainty in using the estimate from 2011/12 to estimate or predict current catches.
-An updated estimate of recreational catch is expected to be available in 2017 and could inform any setting of the baseline recreational allowance in the future.
+An updated survey of recreational catch is expected to be conducted in 2017 and 2018, and could inform any setting of the baseline recreational allowance in the future.

-In past reviews, some recreational fishers advised that they considered the abundance of some components of FLA 3 was low, especially around some southern estuaries, and as a consequence they were effectively being denied access to the resource.
-This issue has been compounded by the ban on recreational set nets for open water.
-The FMA 3 & 5 Recreational
+In past reviews, some recreational fishers advised that they considered the abundance of some components of FLA 3 were low, especially around some southern estuaries, and as a consequence they were effectively being denied access to the resource.
+This issue has been compounded by the ban on recreational set netting in open water.
+The FMA 3 & 5 Recreational Fishing Forum members still maintain this is the case.
+Forum members have proposed that recreational fishers be permitted the use of powered recreational trawls to be able to access the deeper sole stocks.
+MPI is not currently considering any changes to recreational fishing regulations regarding powered trawls in the FLA 3 QMA.

-6 Wynne-Jones J, Gray A, Hill L, Heinmann A (2014) National Panel Survey of Marine Recreational Fishers 2011-2012: Harvest Estimates.
+&lt;sup>6 Wynne-Jones J, Gray A, Hill L, Heinmann A (2014) National Panel Survey of Marine Recreational Fishers 2011-2012: Harvest Estimates.
 New Zealand Fisheries Assessment Report 2014/67.
 139p.